ehabterra/go-site/README.md

 - `internal` has all application internal functionality.
 - `mocks` I used mockery to generate mock for service that may be used in future testing.
--  `pkg` contains api server and routes
+-  `pkg` contains api server and routes, also it contains an end-to-end test for the API `server_test.go` it creates a go-site and check if it's created correctly and then delete it.
 - `Makefile` to run shortcut commands, you can use `make run` to start the application.
 - `run.sh` to run Postgres containers